alecnmk/rubyshift/README.md

 ----------
 - Map is rendered, visualisation is present, but there's no color difference
 - Distance calculation is incorrect (several crucial points seen)
+- Click on each marker on map generates error. find_station_by_id is not returning anything, because literal is compared to integer
+- Actually, calculate_distance contains quite a lot of errors, i've tried to fix them, just to prive the idea is correct, but it seem to be not
+- Nothing is initialized in db
+- Idea of movement direction is very good
+- Models look pretty good, but speed is a bit too high :)
+- Idea with ticks is good.
+It would be great thou to have it configurable (heartbeat idea)

 # TEAM 2 #